johnapost/nextjs-firebase-fns-demo/README.md

 ## Getting Started
 * [Create your Firebase project](https://console.firebase.google.com/) - Requires Google login.
 * `npm install` - Install dependencies
-* `./node_modules/.bin/firebase login` - Requires web browser for Google login.
+* `npx firebase login` - Requires web browser for Google login.
-* `./node_modules/.bin/firebase use --add` - Select your project when prompted.
+* `npx firebase use --add` - Select your project when prompted.
-* `npm run deploy` - Deploy these functions to your project.
+* `npx firebase deploy` - Deploy these functions to your project.
 * Visit the [Firebase Console](https://console.firebase.google.com/) and select your project.
 * Navigate to Hosting in the left-hand navigation.
 * Click on the <firebase-project-id>.firebaseapp.com domain and see the demo.